How do I move accounts between organizations in AWS Organizations?

 Account access considerations

-- You must have root or AWS Identity and Access Management (IAM) access to both the member and payer accounts.
+- You must have AWS root user account access or AWS Identity and Access Management (IAM) access to both the member and management accounts.
 For more information on adding these permissions, see Managing access permissions for your organization.

 - You might need to add more information to a member account before you can move it.
 For example, you might need to add a new payment method to the member account, or update the contact information for the account.
 When you remove the account from the Organization, you are prompted to add this information.
 For more information, see Removing a member account from your organization.